Last Updated: Apr 1, 2022

 However, note two important considerations:

-2. Initial applicants must submit no later than 12 months after obtaining an initial license or certification, documentation acceptable to the licensing board of the completion of at least two hours of education in pain management or identification of addiction and at least two hours of education in the practices of prescribing of opioids.
-Initial applicants must also take three continuing education credits from a Department of Human Services (DHS) approved course on the topic of mandated child abuse recognition and reporting.
+2. Physicians who obtained their initial Pennsylvania license are also exempt from the 100-hour CME requirement for the biennial renewal period following their initial licensure.
+However, remember that initial applicants must submit no later than 12 months after obtaining an initial license or certification, documentation acceptable to the licensing board of the completion of at least two hours of education in pain management or identification of addiction and at least two hours of education in the practices of prescribing of opioids.
+To obtain initial licensure, applicants must also take three continuing education credits from a Department of Human Services (DHS) approved course on the topic of mandated child abuse recognition and reporting.

 Access PAMED’s wealth of CME courses and resources here.